borjgd/spreadsheet-creator-console-app/README.md

 - Edit the default property in command to "myprogrampath\executable.exe" "%V" to pass the background folder path to Spreadsheet Creator as a parameter

 - Done.
-Now you should be able to see the option in the windows context menu when clicking on any empty space in a folder and now you can use the application as intended.
+Now you should be able to see the option in the windows context menu when clicking on any empty space in a folder of your choice and now you can use the application as intended.

 #### *PS: This README.md is still not finished.
 It will be completed very soon adding images for an easier understanding of what to do to set the register key properly*